h0bbel/phpIPAMtoHomepage/README.md

 **Note: The URL should end with a trailing slash**

-`$Env:AppID` set to the App id in the phpIPAM API via **Administration -> API -> Create API Key**.
+`$Env:AppID` set to the App id created in the phpIPAM API via **Administration -> API -> Create API Key**.
 Create an App id with App security: SSL with App code token. phpIPAMtoHomepage only requires READ permissions.

 ![screenshot](https://github.com/h0bbel/phpIPAMtoHomepage/blob/main/img/phpipamapi01.png)